“Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.”

 We believe that true prosperity begins with healthy land, water, and air.
 We believe that our families, farms, ranches, schools, businesses, governments, and communities thrive when we are good stewards of these resources.
 We believe that if we look beyond our fences, listen to one another, and keep our minds open, we will find creative solutions to secure a clean, healthful environment for all.

 We are working toward a future where we live in harmony with nature, where our economy serves the people rather than the people serving the economy, where neighbors work side-by-side to build a world that lives up to our ideals of fairness, inclusion, and justice.

-For 47 years, Northern Plains Resource Council has helped Montanans organize to protect water quality, family farms and ranches, and our unique quality of life.
+For more than 50 years, Northern Plains Resource Council has helped Montanans organize to protect water quality, family farms and ranches, and our unique quality of life.

-Northern Plains is watching the emerging Delta variant closely and setting our organizing expectations accordingly.
-In order to keep our staff and members safe, the Legislative Organizer must be able to organize remotely if needed.
+In order to keep our staff and members safe during COVID, Community Organizers must be able to organize remotely if needed.
 This requires having access to reliable internet from your home, convening and attending virtual meetings, conducting phone calls, and deploying creative problem solving.

 This is very much a “people” job.

 This is a permanent, salaried, and exempt position.

 - Help members make contact with public officials and the press;

 - Assist with duties such as member renewal, special events, and routine office tasks;